Motley Fool Augmented Reality Review

 Fortunately, we have the data to perform that analysis.

 We can analyze Motley Fool’s performance relative to the subscription cost.
 The subscription costs $1,399/year, and the portfolio has returned ~70% over the past year.
-The S&P 500 has returned ~20%, meaning the AR portfolio yielded 50% higher returns.
+The S&P 500 has returned ~20%, meaning the Augmented Reality portfolio yielded 50% higher returns.

 So, how much are 50% higher returns worth to you?
 You can run the numbers based on how much money you plan to invest.
 The following example is intended as an educational experiment and should not be misconstrued as financial advice.
 You should always talk to a certified financial professional or do your own assessment before purchasing a service.